Generalized Rabinowitz Floer homology and coisotropic intersections: On contact coisotropic submanifolds

-In this section we develop Rabinowitz Floer homology theory in a unrestricted contact manifold.
-As we already mentioned in the introduction, a unrestricted contact submanifold is notably differ from a restricted contact submanifold because an ambient symplectic manifold need not be exact, so that can be closed.
-We can achieve the same results for the unperturbed Rabinowitz action functional $\AA^\HH$.
-More precisely, although $\alpha_i$ are defined locally around $\Sigma$, we can bound the Lagrange multipliers $\eta_i$ with an aid of the auxiliary Rabinowitz action functional.
-However in the perturbed case $\AA^\HH_F$, we insist constraints not only on the Hofer norm of $F$ but also on the support of $X_F$.
-In other word, we adapt perturbations only in $\FFF$ defined in Definition \ref{def:admissible}.
-To prove Theorem B, we firstly show that the Lagrange multipliers are uniformly bounded and then we apply the proof of Theorem A with minor modification.
-The strategy is similar to \cite{CFP} and \cite{K}.\\[0.5ex]
+In this section, we explore the leafwise intersection problem on contact coisotropic submanifolds.
+As we mentioned in the introduction, a contact coisotropic submanifold notably differs from a restricted contact submanifold; for instance, an ambient symplectic manifold can be closed.
+For the leafwise intersection problem in the contact case, we shall again examine the perturbed Rabinowitz action functional $\AA^\HH_{F_s}$.
+However since the contact 1-forms are defined locally around $\Sigma$, we need a constraint on the support of $X_F$.
+Once we achieve a uniform bound of Lagrange multipliers as before, then Theorem B follows from the proof of Theorem A. The main strategy is similar to \cite{Ka1}.\\[-1ex]